castorini/anserini/docs/experiments-msmarco-doc-leaderboard.md

 #####################
 ```

-Note that this run was _not_ submitted to the MS MARCO document ranking leaderboard.
+This run was _not_ submitted to the MS MARCO document ranking leaderboard.

 ### Per-Passage

-Note that the passage retrieval functionality is only available in `SearchCollection`; we use a simple script to convert back into MS MARCO format.
+The passage retrieval functionality is only available in `SearchCollection`; we use a simple script to convert back into MS MARCO format.

 Run with **per-passage** configuration, BM25 default parameters: